uma-pi1/kge/README.md

-# LibKGE: A library for Knowledge Graph Embeddings
+# LibKGE: A knowledge graph embedding library

 LibKGE is a PyTorch-based library for efficient training, evaluation and hyperparameter optimization of [knowledge graph